SettingsCustom Domains

 Enter your domain

-Type the domain you want to connect — e.g., yourdomain.com or blog.yourdomain.com.
+Type the domain you want to connect, and choose root or subdomain.

-• Domain Connect (recommended) — If your registrar supports it (GoDaddy, Cloudflare, Squarespace, and others), Nashra redirects you to approve the DNS changes in one click.
+• Domain Connect — If your registrar supports it, Nashra redirects you to approve the DNS changes in one click.

-• Manual DNS — Copy the records Nashra shows and add them at your registrar.
+• Manual — Copy each record and add it at your registrar.
+Every record cell is individually copyable.

 • Forward to admin — Email the DNS instructions to whoever manages your domain.